Dear MSVU Community,

-As part of MSVU’s 2022 Pride celebrations, the Progress Pride Flag will be raised on campus on the pole attached to the Seton Academic Centre in July.
+As part of MSVU’s 2023 Pride celebrations, the Progress Pride Flag will be raised on the flag pole on the front of the Seton Academic Centre.
 The flag, which was provided by the MSVU 2SLGBTQIA+ (Pride Advocacy) Committee, includes the six-stripe flag colours and additional colours to represent transgender people and people of colour.

 Mount Saint Vincent University